vintasoftware/playbook/guidelines/guideline_monitoring.md

 ### 6.1.
 What alerts should be set

 Having intermittent alerts set might not be ideal, as this could spam a lot of work in progress.
-Notifying on pull-requests and master branch is the way to go as these are the most important points of tracking.
+Notifying on pull requests and master branch is the way to go as these are the most important points of tracking.

 - Coverage change on pull requests